JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

   <img src="https://github.com/user-attachments/assets/6d857e34-20f8-4652-8265-29d0a5aae1a0" width="300">
 </p>

-_(Note: coordinates only exist if the condition is mild from the normal/mild class and of course if they are moderate or severe!)_
+_(Note: coordinates only exist if the condition is mild from the normal/mild class and if they are moderate or severe!)_

 # Issues with data availibility